4 pointsby 01-_-25 days ago3 comments

 This take is ~3 years old and already obsolete.
 For the past two years RL flavours (RLAIF, RLVR, etc) have been driving the new models.

-• anovikov3 hours ago
+• oriettaxx25 days ago

 Human trainers.
 There are tens of thousands of people doing it full time for AI companies.
 Their mode of work isn't much dissimilar from answering SO questions.
 Just in a closed manner.